m0nxef/Animator/README.md

 ## Home

-AnimatedPlaceholders enhances your server's text displays by providing animated, dynamic placeholders.
-Whether you want to create eye-catching titles, rotating announcements, or attention-grabbing alerts, AnimatedPlaceholders has you covered.
+Animator enhances your server's text displays by providing animated, dynamic placeholders.
+Whether you want to create eye-catching titles, rotating announcements, or attention-grabbing alerts, Animator has you covered.

 Key features:
 - Multiple animation types: cycle, random, and blink